lahirumanulanka/bigdata_graph_project/README.md

 	-reducer "python scripts/hadoop/reducer_histogram.py"
 ```

-If Hadoop is missing, you can compute the same outputs locally:
+**If you don't have Hadoop**, you can use my fallback script to get the same output:

 ```
 python scripts/hadoop/local_hadoop_fallback.py --input data/raw/email-EuAll.txt --out results/hadoop/email-EuAll
 ```

-## Notes
+## A Few Notes

-- The parsers ignore comment lines (`# ...`) and expect at least two whitespace-separated columns per edge: `<src> <dst>`.
+- The code ignores any lines in the data files that start with `#`.
-- Spark runs in local mode by default via PySpark; ensure Java is installed and on PATH.
+- Spark runs in "local mode," which is why you need Java installed.
-- Hadoop runs also work in local mode if you configure Hadoop accordingly; the provided PowerShell runner attempts to locate the Hadoop streaming JAR automatically.
+- The Hadoop jobs are also set up for local mode.
+The PowerShell script tries to find your Hadoop installation automatically.

-## Documentation
+## Project Documentation

-See the `docs/` folder for comparative write-ups:
+I wrote up my findings in the `docs/` folder.
+Check them out for a deeper dive!

-- `docs/correctness.md` — validation approach and results
+- `docs/correctness.md` — How I checked if the results were right.
-- `docs/performance.md` — metrics, plots, and analysis
+- `docs/performance.md` — My analysis of the performance metrics and plots.
-- `docs/system-design.md` — implementation details and trade-offs
+- `docs/system-design.md` — Details on how I built everything and the choices I made.

-## One-command runner
+## The "Just Run Everything" Command

-You can run the entire pipeline (deps → experiments → validation → plots → scaling → optimized runs) with one command:
+I made a main script that runs the entire pipeline for you, from installing dependencies to running experiments and generating all the plots.

 ```
 python scripts/main.py
 ```

-Options:
+You can also pass it some options:

-- Choose datasets:
+- **Choose specific datasets:**
-	- `python scripts/main.py --datasets email-EuAll web-BerkStan`
+  `python scripts/main.py --datasets email-EuAll web-BerkStan`
-- Skip optimized runs:
+- **Skip the optimized runs:**
-	- `python scripts/main.py --no-optimized`
+  `python scripts/main.py --no-optimized`
-- Run specific steps (in order):
+- **Run only certain steps:**
-	- `python scripts/main.py --steps deps experiments validate plots-distribution plots-metrics sizes plots-scaling`
+  `python scripts/main.py --steps deps experiments validate`
-- Dry run (print commands only):
+- **See what commands it will run without actually running them:**
-	- `python scripts/main.py --dry-run`
+  `python scripts/main.py --dry-run`